 Patient Assessment Questionnaires (PAQ)/Patient Satisfactory Questionnaire

 At least 20 PAQs/PSQs are required to provide reliable feedback.
 We recommend that you ask a receptionist or equivalent to distribute and collect the PAQs/PSQs to your patients.
 They should be distributed to a minimum of 20 consecutive patients.
 Once collated it is important you reflect on the responses in the questionnaires and learn from the feedback.

+Ideally PAQs should be from within the last year.

 A sample PAQ/PSQs form has been provided in this guidance for applicants.